neurite/debian-setup/docs/0501-gnome.md

         gnome-terminal
 ```

 There is the [gnome-core](https://packages.debian.org/stretch/gnome-core) metapackage.
-But it does not look like lean enough.
-So the following packages are hand-picked from the gnome-core list:
+But it does not look lean enough.
+So the following packages are hand-picked from the gnome-core list instead:

 * [gdm3](https://packages.debian.org/stretch/gdm3) -- The display manager
 * [gnome-session](https://packages.debian.org/stretch/gnome-session) -- The session manager